azulverdosa/squeaky_bones/CONTRIBUTING.md

 There are also a few ways to install Git on Windows.
 The most official build is available for download on the Git website.
 Just go to [HERE](https://git-scm.com/download/win) and the download will start automatically.
 Note that this is a project called Git for Windows, which is separate from Git itself; for more information on it, go to [Git For Windows](https://gitforwindows.org).

-To get an automated installation you can use the Git Chocolatey package.
-Note that the Chocolatey package is community maintained.

 </details>

 Want some extra `git` info and instructions?
 Check these out: